Cyclotomic factors of necklace polynomials: Introduction

-With only one exception, the low degree irreducible factors of $M_d(x)$ in Example \ref{ex1} are all cyclotomic polynomials.
-Recall that the \textbf{$m$th cyclotomic polynomial} $\Phi_m(x)$ is the $\QQ$-minimal polynomial of a primitive $m$th root of unity.
-More explicitly,
+where $e(x)\in \QQ[x]$ is an irreducible polynomial of degree 92.
+With only two exceptions, the irreducible factors of $M_{105}(x)$ are cyclotomic polynomials.
+Recall that the \emph{$m$th cyclotomic polynomial} $\Phi_m(x)$ is the $\QQ$-minimal polynomial of a primitive $m$th root of unity.
+With this notation \eqref{eqn 105 factor} may be expressed as